vishal-chothe-patil/core-java-examples/README.md

   - *Bank Balance Validation*: Check if a withdrawal amount exceeds the current balance
   - *Attendance Check*: Ensure participants in an event exceed a required number
   - *Scoring System*: Verify if a candidate's score surpasses a benchmark
   - *Temperature Control*: Activate cooling if room temperature exceeds a set point

+- **Less Than or Equal To (`<=`)**
+  - *Discount Eligibility*: Offer discounts if total purchase amount is within a specific range
+  - *Loan Eligibility*: Approve loans if the applicant's age is less than or equal to 60
+  - *Queue Management*: Accept requests only if queue length is within limits
+  - *Task Scheduling*: Assign tasks with deadlines on or before the current date
+  - *Grade Assignment*: Assign "Pass" if a student's score is 40 or less

 ✔️ **String Concatenation Operators** 🧵➕